-Montreal-style bagels handmade fresh everyday at Myer's!
+Montreal-style bagels handmade fresh every day at Myer's Bagels!
 Here's a peek at my family's favorite bagel place.

 Speaking of incredible and sublime, back to the bagels!

-When the shaped dough circles go in for a boil, they get sweetness and flavor from honey in the water.
-The honey also makes the surface tacky, so that toppings can take hold: poppy seeds, sesame seeds and spices.
+What makes these bagels Montreal-style is that when the hand-shaped, dough circles go in for a boil, they get extra sweetness and flavor from honey in the water.
+The honey also makes the surface tacky, so that toppings can take hold: poppy seeds, sesame seeds, and spices.
 There are batches made with different local craft brews, and the varieties change constantly!

-Our favorite bagel at Myer's?
-The famous Montreal Spice.
+Our favorite bagel at Myer's, hands down, is the famous Montreal Spice.

 The Myer's Bagels that we know and love fits in just as easily now as it did then.
-It is so nice to go there and experience the same warm and friendly Lloyd, the cozy space, and of course the best bagels anywhere!
+It is so nice to go there and experience the same warm and cozy space and, of course, the best bagels anywhere!